PlutoCoders/week4QuizTime/readme.md

 - I utilized looking at notes that i've taken during class
 - I will utilize askbcs more!
 - I had a tutor session with Jose Lopez!
+- I used the new BCS xpertLearning assistant ai thing!
+- I had many sessions with my awesome tutor strawhat!!!!!